 Overall well-being keeps your brain healthy and that ensures you have the capacity to learn.
 Social health, sleep hygiene, eating & drinking hygiene, and physical activity affects overall well-being, cognition, and biological health.
 Compromising any of these is a certain way to put your brain at a disadvantage while learning.

-This way your learning is more “generalized” than mindless repetition.
+Your learning is more “generalized” than mindless repetition if you learn using a variety of techniques and learn a variety of things.
 Variety creates a better foundation to expand learning and skill, especially if you build the foundation slowly.
 Trial and error show you how to expand your learning and skill.
 Variations in what you learn allow the brain to aggregate all minor changes and create a flexible generalized neural pattern (and mental approach) to execute a skill or apply knowledge.
 Trial and error methods encourage the brain to engage in “error monitoring” to explore errors and arrive at a correct (or functional) approach.
 So variations in learning optimize the brain’s knowledge/skill-representation mechanisms.

 Talk with other people who are learning or are experts.
 Read books, blogs, watch videos, play with relevant toys.
 And use your learning in the real/digital world.
 Make sure you can do something with your skill in your environment, not just within your mind.
 Explore all sorts of resources you can find to learn.
 All resources can be good enough unless they are “not even wrong.”
 Even factually wrong or contextually incorrect resources can show you what’s a good approach.
 Taking help is a part of any skill training or expertise, so seek help from a resource when you need it.

 9. Use metaphors and analogies to grasp new concepts in terms you understand